-I am a Professor of Liaison Psychiatry at the University of Leeds.
+I am emeritus Professor of Liaison Psychiatry at the University of Leeds.
 From 2005 to September 2013 I was Director of the Leeds Institute of Health Sciences, a multidisciplinary institute in the School of Medicine with a substantial portfolio of activities in education and in applied health research.

 My personal research interests include the overlap between physical and mental disorder, medically unexplained symptoms, suicide and self-harm.
 You can read more of my CV on my university web page or look up my research publications on Google Scholar.